Enubia/ghost-chat/README.md

 ## Additional info

-If you have any suggestions for features, or you've found a bug, feel free to go to [https://github.com/Enubia/ghost-chat/issues/new/choose](https://github.com/Enubia/ghost-chat/issues/new/choose) or join the [Discord server](https://discord.gg/V83zRha) and post a bug or feature report/request into one of the channels.
+If you have any suggestions for features, or you've found a bug, feel free to go to [https://github.com/Enubia/ghost-chat/issues/new/choose](https://github.com/Enubia/ghost-chat/issues/new/choose).

 # Contributing